Crown Jewel (2022): Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Undisputed WWE Universal Championship against Logan Paul.
-During the match, Paul performed a Buckshot Lariat on Reigns for a nearfall.
-Paul performed a crossbody and followed up with a standing moonsault for a nearfall.
+During the match, Paul performed a Buckshot Lariat on Reigns for a near fall.
+Paul performed a crossbody and followed up with a standing moonsault for a near fall.
 Later, Paul cleared the Arabic announce table and placed Reigns on it.
 Paul then held the phone and performed a Frog Splash on Reigns through the table.
 Afterwards, The Usos (Jey Uso and Jimmy Uso) came out to assist Reigns and attacked Logan's Impaulsive co-hosts, Mike Majlak and George Janko, who were seated at ringside.
 Logan's brother Jake Paul then came out and took out The Usos.
 Solo Sikoa then came out to confront Jake, but The Usos emerged and Logan then took out The Usos.
 After Logan re-entered the ring, Reigns performed a superman punch and a spear on Paul to retain the championships.

+Reception

+The event received overwhelming acclaim, with fans and critics praising the main event for Logan Paul's wrestling skills and his efforts to wrestle after suffering an injury halfway through the match, the Last Woman Standing match, the latter for its creativity, the Women's Tag Team Championship match, and the Steel Cage match.

+Dave Meltzer gave the main event 4.5 stars, the highest rated match of the event.
+The Last Woman Standing match received 4.25 stars, and the opening bout received 3.5 stars.
+Elsewhere, The O.C. vs. Judgment Day received 3.5 stars, Braun Strowman vs. Omos received 1.5 stars, the WWE Women's Tag Team Championship match received 3.75 stars, The Usos vs. The Brawling Brutes received 3.25 stars, and the Steel Cage match received 3.75 stars.